matthewkrausse/parsons-prefect-dbt-cloud-tutorial/README.md

   source .venv/bin/activate  # On macOS/Linux
   # or .venv\Scripts\activate on Windows
   ```
-- The `pyproject.toml` is where we have our project's dependencies and is where `iv` looks to know what to install
+- The `pyproject.toml` is where we have our project's dependencies and is where `uv` looks to know what to install
 - Install project dependencies using `uv`.
   ```bash
   uv sync